 References such as "Doe et al., these proceedings" can sometimes be problematic, since some authors choose not to submit proceedings manuscripts.
 If you wish to reference work presented at the Gamma 2001 symposium, we would appreciate that you notify us in a separate e-mail at the time of submission.
 If the paper you reference does not materialize, we will ask you to make appropriate changes.

 Download a higher resolution printable version of the poster.

 Technical Session Information:

 The scientific program for Gamma 2001 will contain mixture of invited talks, contributed papers, and poster presentations covering the current status of observational and theoretical gamma-ray astrophysics.
 Results highlighting the nine years of the CGRO mission, as well as related results from space missions -- such as Chandra, XMM-Newton, HETE-II, and HESSI -- and from ground-based VHE gamma-ray and radio observatories will be major themes.
-Previews of upcoming gamma-ray missions in the new era of imaging gamma-ray instrumentation -- GLAST, AGILE, INTEGRAL, and Swift -- are anticipated.
+Previews of upcoming gamma-ray missions in the new era of imaging gamma-ray instrumentation -- Fermi, AGILE, INTEGRAL, and Swift -- are anticipated.

 Topics to be covered include:

 On Tuesday, April 3, there will be a pre-conference workshop entitled: Advanced Compton Telescope (ACT) for Gamma Ray Astrophysics-II.
 The Workshop will also be held at the Baltimore Hilton.
 The recent GRAPWG report identified ACT as the highest priority new start in the major mission category.
 The emphasis of the workshop will be on instrument concepts for an advanced Compton telescope, progress in related detector technologies, and simulation activities to support instrumental design and performance, background estimation and reduction, and instrumental sensitivities.
 This is the second in a series of Workshops related to an Advanced Compton Telescope mission.